 d)Club classes may be separated into Open/Women's and/or Stock/Modified, and/or street tire/R-tire, or according to similar criteria established by the participating club.

-e)Club classes will not be eligible for year-end awards.
+e)Club classes will not be eligible for year-end awards unless the specific class is predefined and approved by the Council prior to the beginning of the Championship season, and is offered at all Championship events.